starsinmypockets/react_dashboard/README.md

 # React Dashboard Drupal Module

-This is a boilerplate to create dashboards in Drupal by using the **React Dashboard** library.
-Library documentation is available at https://github.com/NuCivic/react-dashboard
+This is a boilerplate to create dashboards in Drupal using the **React Dashboard** library.
+Documentation for the library is available at https://github.com/NuCivic/react-dashboard

 Feel free to modify this code to fit your project requirements.
 If you think there is something that can be provided out-of-the-box please create a PR.